n33d4n4m3/NoCheatMinus/README.md

 ---

 ## 🗑️ Uninstall
-To uninstall the datapack, use `/function ncm:user/uninstall` followed by `/function ve:user/uninstall` if you also want to uninstall VanillaEvents.
+To uninstall the datapack, use `/function ncm:user/uninstall`.

 ---